 Proteograph Assay Kit

-Three quality controls to facilitate the comparison of results across different assays and troubleshooting for a specific assay
+Four quality controls to facilitate the comparison of results across different assays and troubleshooting for a specific assay

 PQR Labware Kit

-Contains all required labware used with SP100 Automation Instrument with automated peptide quantification and reconstituion methods.
+Contains all required labware used with SP100 Automation Instrument with automated peptide quantification and reconstitution methods.
 Enough labware for 4 runs.
 Designed to work with the Pierce Fluorometric Peptide Assay (sold separately by Thermo Fisher)

 Proteograph Analysis Suite (PAS)